sylus/website/content/page/resume.md

 **Game Development, Algonquin College <br> // September 2004 - June 2006**

 Completed 2 of 3 years in game development program at Algonquin College before switching into the Bachelor of Computer Science program at Carleton University.
 Core concepts focused on leveraging Direct X and Object Oriented Programming with C++.
-One of the years end projects was to create and render a chess board with the built in rulesets.
+One of the years end projects was to create and render a chess board with all of the built in rulesets.

 ## Work